104 Hwy 70 East

 - MTM Services

-David Shepard is a board certified psychiatric pharmacist, community pharmacist, educator, and author.
+David Shepard was a board certified psychiatric pharmacist, community pharmacist, educator, and author.
 He spent 23 years as a clinical psychiatric pharmacist at the VA Hospital in Nashville while working and managing three community drug stores.
-David has been involved in local politics in Dickson as a member of the city council and vice mayor.
+David was involved in local politics in Dickson as a member of the city council and vice mayor.
 He served as the District 69 State Representative 2000-2016.
-He continues to be very involved in community activities.
-David has served as the president of the Dickson County UT Alumni Association and member of the UT College of Pharmacy Alumni Board.
-He has received numerous leadership awards including the 1998 Bowl of Hygeia and 2000 Tom C. Sharp Pharmacist of the Year.
-David is currently the president of the Community Pharmacy Care, Inc. Board of Directors.
+He was very involved in community activities.
+David served as the president of the Dickson County UT Alumni Association and member of the UT College of Pharmacy Alumni Board.
+He received numerous leadership awards including the 1998 Bowl of Hygeia and 2000 Tom C. Sharp Pharmacist of the Year.
+Until his passing in 2021, David served as the president of the Community Pharmacy Care, Inc. Board of Directors.
+David left us with a legacy to continue to provide the best patient care and compassion to each of the patients we serve.

 Martha Shepard is a community pharmacist who has worked in many other fields of pharmacy practice including home infusion, hospital, and chain pharmacy since graduating from the University of Tennessee College of Pharmacy in 1973.
 She has been dedicated to several local community organizations and political organizations for many years.
 She has served as the preceptor for many students at Dickson Apothecary and has served as president of the 11th district Tennessee Pharmacist Association and secretary of the Tennessee Pharmacist Association Independent Pharmacy Society.
 Martha received the Merck Pharmacist award in 1992 and the Bowl of Hygeia award in 2007.
 Martha is currently the secretary of Community Pharmacy, Inc.